George Morland: Later life

 Etching after Morland, Two pigs lying in straw in an outdoor pen.

 After three months the double household was broken up by dissensions between the ladies, and Morland took lodgings in Great Portland Street, and afterwards moved to Camden Town, where he lived in a small house in Pleasing Passage, at the back of the tavern known as Mother Black Cap.
 The attractions of the neighbouring inns, and of the Assembly Rooms at Kentish Town, now proved too strong for him, and he returned to all his bad habits.
 A long illness of his wife, following her confinement and death of the child, further weakened the influence of home, and he neglected and ultimately left his wife, though he seems to have made her an allowance as long as he lived.

 When he finally separated from her it is not easy to determine, and his course afterwards was so erratic that it is difficult to trace it with minuteness and order.
 He moved from Pleasing Passage to Warrens Lane, and seems for some time to have made his headquarters at Paddington.
 It was here probably that he painted the celebrated picture of 'The Inside of a Stable,' now in the National Gallery, which was exhibited at the Royal Academy in 1791.
 The stable is said to be that of the White Lion Inn at Paddington, opposite to which he lived.
 At this time he was at the plenitude of his power, and dissipation had not impaired the sureness of his touch, his unusually fine sense of colour, or the refinement of his artistic feeling.
 He exhibited again in 1793 and 1794, but though he still painted finely he had become completely the prey of the dealers, painting as it were from hand to mouth to supply himself with funds for his extravagances.

-His art was so popular that, comparatively small as was the price which he actually received for his labour, he might have easily lived for a week on the earnings of a day.
+His art was so popular that he might have easily lived for a week on the earnings of a day.
 He was besieged by dealers who came to him, as it is said, with a purse in one hand and a bottle in the other.
-The amount of work he got through was prodigious.

-He would paint one or two pictures a day, and once painted a large landscape with six figures in the course of six hours.
-Every demand that was made upon him, whether a tavern score or the renewal of a bill, was paid by a picture.
-And they were good pictures too, generally worth many times the value of the account to be settled, and always popular in engravings.
+The amount of work he got through was prodigious: he would paint one or two pictures a day, and once painted a large landscape with six figures in the course of six hours.
+Every demand that was made upon him, whether a tavern score or the renewal of a bill, was paid for by a picture; the pictures were often worth much more than the value of the account to be settled.